GSA/digitalgov.gov/content/posts/2012/10/2012-10-01-automated-translation-good-solution-or-not.md

   - multilingual
 ---

-{{< legacy-img src="2012/10/600-x-400-keyboard-Translating-Concept-Tashatuvango-iStock-Thinkstock-178134476.jpg" alt="Keyboard key conceptualizes accessible translation" caption="" >}}
+{{< legacy-img src="2012/10/600-x-400-keyboard-Translating-Concept-Tashatuvango-iStock-Thinkstock-178134476.jpg" alt="Keyboard key conceptualizes accessible translation" caption="Tashatuvango/iStock/Thinkstock" >}}

 Automated translation is touted as a one click solution.
 But is it?